 Indiana University Apartment Housing Rules & Regulations apply to all residents, dependents, or other occupants of apartment housing units, as well as visitors and guests.
 All residents are expected to be familiar with and abide by the terms and conditions of the apartment housing contract and the Code of Student Rights, Responsibilities, & Conduct, hereafter referred to as “the Code”.

-You must complete the apartment occupancy list in the Housing—Occupant Door—Request Form, available at One.IUbefore checking into the apartment.
+You must complete the Housing-Occupant Door Access Request Form, which is available at One.IU, before checking into the apartment.
 You must submit a list of all apartment occupants to your apartment housing office upon checking into the apartment.
-You are required to keep the occupant list up to date at the site referenced above.
+You are required to keep the occupant list up-to-date at the site referenced above.
 You may not sublease space in the apartment.

 Children must not play in the hallways, laundry areas, lobbies, or stairwells.
 Parents must provide supervision of children on playgrounds and recreational areas located near all apartment buildings.
 The equipment should not be used after dark so as not to disturb nearby residents.

 All apartment keys and key cards are the property of Indiana University.
 You may not duplicate any apartment key or key card.

 Using or attempting to use university property in a manner inconsistent with its designated purpose is prohibited.

 You may not use any part of the facility, grounds, or residences for commercial or nonresidential purposes, including mail order and redistribution.
 Door-to-door selling in the buildings is not permitted.